tinyzqh/circuit-sat/README.md

 # Circuit Representation Learning and Its Applications to VLSI Testing
 This repo contains the initial codes and docs for circuit representation learning.

-So far, the idea is to transform Conjunctive Normal Form (CNF) into And-Inverter Graph (AIG), then using circuit synthesis tools (e.g., abc) to simplify AIG into the optimized AIG.
+So far, the idea is to transform Conjunctive Normal Form (CNF) into And-Inverter Graph (AIG), then using circuit synthesis tools (*e.g.*, abc) to simplify AIG into the optimized AIG.
 Then our graph neural networks are constructed based on extracted AIG structure.
 In this way, we have two kinds of nodes: AND node and NOT (negative) node.
 Attention mechanism and heterogeneous graph embedding may be considered further.